 Subscribe to our free occasional eNewsletter.
 Get the latest articles and news delivered straight to your inbox.

-RAV is involved in three major projects funded by the Australian Research Council, reaffirming our commitment to research to better inform our clinical practice and service delivery.
+RAV is or has been involved in major projects funded by the Australian Research Council (ARC), reaffirming our commitment to research to better inform our clinical practice and service delivery.

-RAV has partnered in a three-year research project with La Trobe University to investigate the long-term benefits of couple counselling and our Good Connecting relationship education course.
-We are hopeful the findings will help us achieve even better outcomes for our clients through improved counselling and relationship education.
+RAV has completed a three-year research project with La Trobe University to investigate the long-term benefits of couple counselling and our Good Connecting relationship education course.
+In addition to producing better outcomes for our clients, thi significant study will have national and international impact upon the practice of couple counselling and relationshp education.

 Again in partnership with La Trobe, RAV is undertaking a major longitudinal study into the impact of family violence on the FDR process and outcomes.
 The study aims to:

 Work is under way on a major study titled: Work, Love and Play in Diverse Australian Family Life with RANational, the University of Melbourne, La Trobe University and The Bouverie Centre.

 The five-year study is examining same-sex parenting and children's outcomes.
 It is expected to provide a broad and in-depth examination of a variety of factors that can impact on child outcomes: how parents balance their working commitments and domestic arrangements; characteristics and quality of the parents' relationship and how they parent together; and the family's social, financial and practical resources and social networks.

 RAV is one of 23 government and non-government organisations taking part in this four-year reearch project, led by the University of Melbourne and also involving researchers from the universities of South Australia and Western Australia.
 The project's ultimate aim is to improve the parenting experience of children whose fathers have used domestic and family violence.